Motorcycle Safety Tips: Safest Way to Ride a Motorcycle

 It’s essential to look at the weather before riding as it dictates your gear choice.
 For example, if it’s going to rain, you should wear a rain jacket, waterproof riding boots, and a helmet with a visor.

-But if it’s freezing, you should add thermal underwear, heavy socks, and a riding suit.
+But if it’s freezing, add thermal underwear, heavy socks, and a riding suit.

 6. Be Fully Sober

 Safe motorcycle riding calls for all the concentration.
-You shouldn’t ride drunk as that could impair your judgment.
-Besides, you will likely undergo a Blood Alcohol Content (BAC) test, which you’ll fail if you are riding under the influence.
+You shouldn’t ride drunk, as this could impair your judgment.
+Besides, you will likely undergo a Blood Alcohol Content (BAC) test, which you’ll fail if riding under the influence.

 7. Be Fully Visible On the Road